RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ![](images/ug/Bind-parameters-dialog.png)

-You can also use anonymous parameters (?), but you will need to enable them in SQL editor preferences:
+You can also use anonymous parameters (?), but you will need to enable them in the SQL editor preferences:

 ![](images/ug/Anonymous-SQL-params-Preferences.png)

-You can open SQL editor preferences by pressing <kbd>Alt+Enter</kbd>.
+You can open the SQL editor preferences by pressing <kbd>Alt+Enter</kbd>.

 ## SQL Expression Evaluation
 To evaluate an SQL expression, right-click the expression and click **Execute -> Evaluate SQL expression** on the context menu.
 This command basically performs a query of **SELECT [expression] FROM DUAL** type: